-Anywho, back to our regularly-scheduled bitching session.
+Anywho, back this miserable garbage of a "story".
 So Pecan wakes up and finds herself on a pile of marshmallow bags, because this game's writing wasn't contrived enough already, and sets off into Sexilcious Seven's HQ to retrieve her boy-toy.
 By the time she gets to the top, the Sexilcious Seven begin arranging Lady Strawberry's shotgun wedding, Pecan sneaks in the little girls while Almond's in there and beats the tar out of her (that's even lower than hitting someone in the groin), then Pecan and Lady Strawberry starts ripping off a famous exchange between The Bride and O-Ren Ishii from Kill Bill, Vol. 1 almost word-for-word.
 Cinnamon gives his alleged "girlfriend" some word of confidence only to dragged away by Mocha, Pecan pulls some wannabe-Dante one-liners again, Hippie El Kabong shows up only to do nothing for the following button-mashing marathon.
 Pecan then confronts her rival Maple, which had little build-up and zero pay-off in said fight by the way, much like their dialogue.
 After the less-than-exciting or challenging battle with Maple, they both collapse but Jerk Sue here commits Ass Pull #1 by crapping a Chaos Emerald to bring her strength back.
 Well at least this is less offensive than a princess making out with a dead hedgehog to bring it back to life...

 After that we get some more typical hostage and villain banter here, Lady Strawberry confronts Pecan at the alter, and the typical Jerk Sue vs. the Big Cheese banter there.
 After breaking Lady Strawberry's shin we got the typical "Oh, you're stronger than I thought" dialogue, Pecan the Jerk spouts how her Banzaider parental figure raise her to be a "hero" and she's going to stop her, then Lady Strawberry shanks her and makes up a blatantly obvious lie about making the world better.
 While the Sexilcious Seven resumes the shotgun wedding, and our "hero" bleeds to death, Hippie El Kabong only shows up to realise that he was too late in saving Pecan.
 Unfortunately, Pecan doesn't stay dead for long as her massive mind-loss new wellspring of power suddenly kicks in, Hippie El Kabong does nothing important and buggers off one last time, and Pecan uses her new powers to pursue Lady Strawberry.
 Also Ass Pull #2.